Grand Forks, North Dakota Population 2019

 Other cities in the state relied on the railroad, but Grand Forks served as a steamboat port.
 In 1870, a steamboat froze in the Red River, and the captain claimed a piece of property that would later become the downtown area of Grand Forks.

 Toward the end of the 20th century, the suburban areas began to grow.
-Urban renewal projects were launched within the city limits to develop new schools, commercial centers and a hospital.
+Urban renewal projects were launched within the city limits to develop new schools, commercial centers, and a hospital.
 However, disaster struck in 1997 when the Red River flooded.
-The flood and a fire were destructive to the city, and led to the creation of a flood wall that was completed in 2006.
+The flood and fire were destructive to the city and led to the creation of a flood wall that was completed in 2006.

 In recent years, the city has only continued to grow in terms of new developments and the population.
 This includes the construction of the Ralph Engelstad Arena, the Alerus City, homes, and additional commercial development.

 Grand Forks has an estimated population of over 57,000 residents.
 The city stretches across just over 20 square miles, and it has a population density of 2,600 people per square mile.